Vishvanath5298/glass-website/README.md

 # glass-website
-website has glass type of design
+Website has glass type of design.